john-science/john-science.github.io/_drafts/2016-11-24-fav-text-based-games.md

 > 1998, [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction)

+    > n
+    You close your umbrella, as is your habit after coming indoors.

+    Local Pub
+    A dank, drafty old drinking hole lit by flickering oil-burning lanterns.
+Smoke collects in greasy pools among the rafters, and shadows crowd thick around.
+The bar runs the length of the room to your right, while to the south a low doorway opens onto the street.
+    Mill workers and fisherman occupy a few of the tables, drinking beer or puffy grimly at long-stemmed pipes.
+Each is wrapped in his solitude, soaking up the general miasma of dreary fatalism.
+    The lantern sitting on the table nearest you sputters fitfully, throwing distorted shadows across the wall.

+    > say "Help!
+I'm being chased!" to the fisherman No one answers you, or even looks your way.

 Anchorhead is based on the works of HP Lovecraft, especially the stories involving Cthulu.
 It is interactive fiction, but something more in the vein of a puzzle game.
 And there are strains of an open-world explorer here as sometimes you need to look around the world a bit to solve the puzzle.
 Perhaps the highlight of the game is the writing, which has the haunting tone you'd want from a story about Cthulu.
 I must admit, I find this game to be difficult.
 Perhaps I am too used to games phoning it in and making obvious puzzles, where Anchorhead doesn't slap you in the face with the puzzle, you have to figure out what you need to be doing next.
 I've never "finished" this game, though I'd like to one day.
 I went into the game expecting an atmospheric spooky game, and got everything I wanted.

 * [Play Anchorhead Online](http://pr-if.org/play/anchorhead/)